zillow-cluster-project/zillow-cluster-repo/README.md

 ### Nice to haves (With more time):
- - If I had more time with the data I would focus on more feature engineering more columns.
+ - If we had more time we would like to explore the size cluster we created more.
- - I would specifically focus more on the square feet of different areas of the property.
+ - We would also like to try more combinations for clustering and modeling.

 ### Steps to Reproduce:
 - You will need to make an env.py file with a vaild username, hostname and password assigned to the variables user, host, and password
-- Then download the wrangle.py, model.py, and final_report.ipynb
+- Then download the wrangle.py, explore.py, model.py, and final_report.ipynb
 - Make sure these are all in the same directory and run the final_report.ipynb.

 ***